 - 5.1.10.
 At all times, including periods of startup, shutdown, and malfunction, any affected facility [coal equipment as listed in condition 5.1.9.] including associated air pollution control equipment shall, to the extent practicable, be maintained and operated in a manner consistent with good air pollution control practice for minimizing emissions.
 Determination that acceptable operating and maintenance procedures are being used, will be based on information available to the Secretary which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures, and inspection of the source.
 [45CSR16, 40 CFR §60.11(d)] - 5.1.11.
 Operation and Maintenance of Air Pollution Control Equipment.
-The permittee shall, to the extent practicable, install, maintain, and operate all pollution control equipment listed in condition 5.1.2. the Table 1.1"Coal Unloading Facility" section and for Emission Points SB1, SB2, SB3 and SB4 and associated monitoring equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions, or comply with any more stringent limits set forth in this permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary.

-[45CSR13, R13-2034, 4.1.12, 4.1.17.] - 5.1.12.
+The permittee shall, to the extent practicable, install, maintain, and operate all pollution control equipment listed in condition 5.1.2. and associated monitoring equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions, or comply with any more stringent limits set forth in this permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary.
+[45CSR13, R13-2034, 4.1.12.] - 5.1.12.
 The permitted facility shall be constructed and operated in accordance with the plans and specifications filed in Permit Applications R13-2034, R13-2034A, R13-2034B, R13-2034C, R13-2034D and any modifications, administrative updates, or amendments thereto.
 The Secretary may suspend or revoke a permit if the plans and specifications upon which the approval was based are not adhered to.
 [45CSR13, R13-2034, 2.5.1.] - 5.1.13.
 S-Sorb throughput into Silo SB1 shall not exceed 50 tons per hour nor 45,000 tons per year.
 [45CSR13, R13-2034, 4.1.8.] - 5.1.14.
 The transfer point between the S-Sorb transfer conveyor (CNV-SB3) and the existing coal conveyor shall be enclosed by a chute.